tiaraandmr/spec-uao/README.md

 ```

 ### Redshift Estimation
 We can determine the redshift by searching for a prominent emission or absorption lines.
 To improve the visual inspection, we make use of [redshifting](https://github.com/sdjohnson-astro/redshifting) code which performs a grid-search using eigenspectrum templates from [Bolton et al. (2012)](https://iopscience.iop.org/article/10.1088/0004-6256/144/5/144) to determine redshift from optical spectroscopy.
-This script open an interactive plots of the input spectra and then record the last redshift input by the user to a file, along with the object ID (redshift.txt).
+The example of parameters obtained with redshifting are given in plot_redshifting and redshifting_redshift.fits.
+The following script open an interactive plots of the input spectra and then record the last redshift input by the user to a file, along with the object ID (redshift.txt).
 Object ID has to be specified when running the script, for example:

 ```
 python3 interactive_spec.py --id 42300690516701462
 ```
+After determining the redshift, [GELATO](https://github.com/TheSkyentist/GELATO) will be used to fit the spectra.
+An example of GELATO results are given in results_high_z_broad (for spectra with z > 1.2 and broad lines parameter), results_low_z_broad (for spectra with z < 1.2 and broad lines parameter), and results_low_z_narrow (for spectra with z < 1.2 and narrow lines parameter).